prashh129/decode/README.md

-Here's a clear and precise **README.md** for your GitHub repository:

----

 # Simple Encryption and Decryption Program

 This Python script provides a basic encryption and decryption mechanism for words.
 It's designed for demonstration purposes and includes customizable prefixes and suffixes.